 Recruiting visits begin in October and continue throughout the academic year.
 We suggest a minimum of two weeks advance notice to schedule a visit.
 If you are pre-screening resumes, we need the names of students you want to interview one week in advance of the recruiting date.
 Interviews generally are held between 9 a.m. and 4:30 p.m.
 If you would like to discuss recruiting options please contact us.

 Information sessions typically begin in late September and run throughout the academic year.
 Events should be booked three weeks in advance.
 If you would like to offer refreshments at your information session, contact the Smith Dining Service directly at 413-585-2300.
 We will arrange for audio-visual equipment, on an availability basis, requested at the time of scheduling.

 The Lazarus Center takes part in several career fairs and interview days to help introduce students to employers.
-Smith hosts two fairs each year: the Fall Career Fair and the Life Sciences, Technology & Engineering Fair.
+Smith hosts several fairs each year.
+Please email firstname.lastname@example.org for the most updates fair information.

 We do not condone exploding job offers.
 We abide by the recommendations of the National Association of Colleges and Employers (NACE), which suggests "employers give students a minimum of three weeks to return a decision on a job offer.
 The Principles Committee recommends that employers who make job offers at the beginning of a semester consider keeping their offers open until the end of the semester so that students can fully explore other opportunities and, ultimately, make the wisest decisions for all concerned."